nocturn9x/giambio/README.md

 seconds to complete, so our children are really running at the same time.

-If you've ever done thread programming, this will feel like home, and that's good: that's exactly what we want.
+If you've ever done thread programming, this will feel like home, and that's good: it's exactly what we want.
 But beware!
 No threads are involved here, giambio is running in a single thread.
 That's why we talked about _tasks_ rather than _threads_ so far.
 The difference between the two is that you can run a lot of tasks in a single thread, and that with threads Python can switch which thread is running at any time.